kan-ish/Anthropic_API_pilot/README.md

 ### API key
   * Create a `.env` file in the root folder of the project.
-  * Provide your Anthropic API key as `CLAUDE_API_KEY=$YOUR_API_KEY` This project generate ~ 900 tokens for smaller queries and can go up to 4000 tokens for conversations 15+ messages long
+  * Provide your Anthropic API key as `CLAUDE_API_KEY=$YOUR_API_KEY`
+_Note: This project generates ~ 900 tokens for smaller queries and can go up to 4000 tokens for conversations 15+ messages long_

 ### Navigate to task1 or task2
 ### Run `python3 main.py` or `python main.py`